safiya2610/Cake-Ecommerce-App/README.md

 assets/: Contains static assets like images.
 App.js: The main application file where the navigation and screens are defined.
 <br>Dependencies<br>
-react-native: Core library for building the app.
+-react-native: Core library for building the app.
-react-navigation: Library for navigating between screens.
+-react-navigation: Library for navigating between screens.
-react-native-vector-icons: Provides icon fonts for use in the app.
+-react-native-vector-icons: Provides icon fonts for use in the app.
-react-native-elements: UI toolkit for building React Native apps.
+-react-native-elements: UI toolkit for building React Native apps.
-@react-navigation/native: Core library for navigation in React Native.
+-@react-navigation/native: Core library for navigation in React Native.
 Usage
 Home Screen: Shows a list of cakes and a horizontal image slider.
 Reorder: Placeholder for reordering items.